viczgbr/beautiful-jekyll/_posts/2017-10-11-The-Issues.md

-# The Issues
+It is extremely frustrating to work in a toxic environment where so many things went wrong.
+To name a few:

-1. Lack of effective communication throughout the whole project cycle
+1. Lack of effective communication
-2. Lack of product knowledge
+2. Bad decision making (by incompetent/uninformed personnel)
-3. Lack of technical prowess
+3. Information overload
 4. Office politics

 ## Communication